NZOI/NZOI.github.io/_posts/2023-05-02-nzoi-january-camp-2023.markdown

 by Prof. Tim Bell, Dr. Richard Lobb and Dr. Neil Leslie (Data Structures and Searching and Sorting Algorithms, DP and Graphs respectively), while the Experienced group had lectures from our tutors on topics such as Lowest Common Ancestor, Computational Geometry, Range DP, Segment Trees, and more.
-Thanks to Eric, Janindu, Nicholas, Joseph and Zalan for taking those sessions as well as tutoring the Algorithms group.
+Thanks to Bruce, Eric, Janindu, Joseph, Nicholas and Zalan for taking those sessions as well as tutoring the Algorithms group.
 Students seemed very happy with the level of support available.